Introduction

 - Parallel probe execution for 5x faster scans

-- REST API for custom integrations and automation
+- REST API for programmatic access (power users)

 - Real-time dashboard with KPIs, vulnerability tracking, usage analytics, and SSE progress streaming